alibaba-damo-academy/Photon/README.md

 To stabilize token compression and ensure reliable use of visual evidence, Photon further applies regularization objectives that mitigate language-only bias and improve reliability.
 Experiments on diverse medical visual question answering tasks show that Photon achieves state-of-the-art accuracy while reducing resource usage and accelerating both training and inference.

-***⚠️ This repository is being processed, please wait for us to upload the final code and weights.***

 ## ⚙️ Getting Started

 ### Install Requirements